dgusakov/selenide_testng_sample/README.md

     mvn clean test
     ```

-Note: there will bw 2 parallel test executed.
+Note: there will be 2 parallel test executing at he same time.
 One should pass by default while the other should fail